 Home straightening kits also rely on you accurately capturing your own dental impressions.
 If anything goes wrong with this process, your aligners may not fit properly and the whole treatment may be ineffective.

-Furthermore, nobody is monitoring your treatment progress, whereas if you visit a dentist for checkups they can adjust your treatment plan according to how your teeth are responding to the braces.
+Furthermore, nobody is monitoring your treatment progress in person, whereas if you visit a dentist for checkups they can adjust your treatment plan according to how your teeth are responding to the braces.

 Despite all of this, teeth straightening kits can deliver good results – you don’t have to search far online to find plenty of happy customers.
 Just approach with caution, and seriously consider getting invisible braces from a dentist if you can afford to.